-The Adult-Gerontology: Primary Care Nurse Practitioner is prepared to assess and manage the full continuum of primary care services to individuals from young adults to older adulthood.
-The core knowledge provided in the specialty coursework is based on the full spectrum of wellness and health, as well as episodic and chronic health care needs.
-Adult-Gerontology: Primary Care Nurse Practitioner graduates are well-prepared to provide care in a wide variety of outpatient settings, including private practices, public clinics, home-based primary and specialty care practices, hospital-based outpatient clinics, and specialty practices.
+The Adult-Gerontology: Primary Care Nurse Practitioner is prepared to diagnose, assess, and manage the full continuum of primary care services to individuals from young adolescence, starting at the age of 13, through older adulthood.
+The core knowledge provided in the specialty coursework is based on the full spectrum of health and wellness, as well as episodic and chronic healthcare needs.
+Adult-Gerontology Primary Care Nurse Practitioner graduates are well-prepared to provide care in a wide variety of settings, including private and public primary care practices, specialty settings such as Cardiology, Neurology, Rheumatology, Endocrinology, Hematology, Oncology, and Dermatology, as well as work in nursing facilities, palliative care, and hospice.

 Two certification options exist for graduates of the Adult-Gerontology Primary Care (AGPC) Nurse Practitioner Program.